 Once again the Prisoner refuses but the Judge makes it clear that if he doesn’t agree to become Sheriff then the jailed Cathy will be at the mercy of the now-angry, still-horny gunslinger the Kid.
-Our protagonist agrees to wear the badge but refuses to wear a gun, having had enough killing in his past life.
+Our protagonist agrees to wear the badge but refuses to wear a gun.

 Various sinister residents of Harmony try to get the better of their weaponless Sheriff in the days ahead but the Prisoner manages to outfight and subdue them without killing them.
 Cathy grows fonder of our hero and the Kid grows even more jealous of McGoohan and more possessive toward Cathy.

 At one point the Kid even shoots down a Harmony resident for trying to flirt with Cathy.
 Next the thug tries to rape the young lady in a very creepy scene and when she resists he kills her.